veeto

 Key Takeaways

-• Requires vehicle manufacturers to report crashes involving advanced driver assistance systems within 1-5 days.
+• Requires manufacturers to report crashes involving Level 2 driver assistance vehicles to the DMV within 1-5 days.

 Get Involved